Michelle Stanard Duhon

 Dr. Beverly Guillory Andry

 Dr. Beverly Guillory Andry is currently an adjunct faculty member at Delgado Community College.
 She was on the faculty of Xavier University of Louisiana in New Orleans, LA. for many years and was Deputy Director of the Historic District Landmarks Commission.
 She was also an Urban Planner for the Regional Planning Commission for the Parishes of Jefferson, Orleans, St. Bernard and St. Tammany for the City of New Orleans and served as Senior Counselor for the New Orleans Client Center, job training Partnership Program.
 She serves on the Board of Directors for the New Orleans Jazz and Heritage Foundation and Festival, Ashe Cultural Arts Center/Efforts of Grace, the New Orleans Jazz Celebration and is President of Broad Community Connections.
 She holds an MBA from the A. B. Freeman School of Business – Tulane University and a Ph.
 D from the Nelson Mandela School of Public Policy, Southern University A & M College.
-Beverly is a member of the SOC Finance/HR Committee and joined the Board in January 2017.
+Beverly joined the Board in January 2017.

 Sally Asher is the author of “Hope & New Orleans: A History of Crescent City Street Names” and “Stories from the St. Louis Cemeteries of New Orleans.”
 She holds two master’s degrees from Tulane University and has been the public relations photographer since 2008.
 She frequently lectures on New Orleans history through the Louisiana State Museum.
 Asher is currently working on a book about Prohibition in New Orleans to be published by LSU Press and is contributing a chapter to a New Orleans tricentennial book to be published by Pelican Press.
 Sally serves on SOC’s All Saints Soiree Committee and joined the SOC Board in 2015.